Razerpoa/tovideoencoder/README.md

 # tovideoencoder

 ## Overview
 `tovideoencoder` is a tool that encodes any file into an `.mkv` video format using the FFV1 codec.
+But this one is made for youtube lossy compression so you can store unlimited amount of files inside youtube

 ## Installation
 Clone the repository: